 Do you have a Revolutionary Patriot in your Family Tree?

-Membership in the Daughters of the American Revolution (DAR) honors and preserves the legacy of your Patriot ancestor.
-Over two hundred years ago, American patriots fought and sacrificed for the freedoms we enjoy today.
+Membership in the Daughters of the American Revolution (DAR) honors and preserves the legacy of the men and women who achieved American independence.
+Nearly two and a half centuries ago, patriots fought and sacrificed for the freedoms we cherish today.

 Acceptable Service